Looking for a Medical Marijuana Doctor?

 The Endocannabinoid System (ECS) is a group of cannabinoid receptors located through the brain, central and peripheral nervous system of all mammals.
 The ECS is perhaps the most important physiologic system involved in establishing and maintaining human health.
 Endocannabinoids and their receptors are found throughout the body: in the brain, organs, connective tissues, glands, and immune cells.
 In each tissue, the cannabinoid system performs different tasks, but the goal is always the same: homeostasis, the maintenance of a stable internal environment despite fluctuations in the external environment.

-Georgia law requires that a doctor certify that he has examined you and determined that you suffer from one of the qualifying conditions, many of which must be severe or end-stage.
-Furthermore, the doctor must have a bona fide doctor-patient relationship with you before he can make the recommendation.
+The law requires a Georgia physician to certify that he or she has examined you and determined that you suffer from one of the qualifying conditions.
+The doctor must have a bona fide doctor-patient relationship with you before he or she can make the recommendation.

 The card, which must be picked up in person at one of 18 DPH offices around the state, costs $25.